Coyote (TV series): Development

 Development of the series was first announced on May 1, 2019.
 On June 26, 2019, it was reported that Paramount Network had given a 10-episode straight-to-series order to Coyote.
-On November 19, 2020, it was announced that the series will debut on CBS All Access rather than Paramount Network.
+On November 19, 2020, it was announced that the series would debut on CBS All Access rather than Paramount Network.

 Filming

 Filming occurred in Baja California in January 2020.

 Critical response

 Review aggregator Metacritic gave the series a score of 65 out of 100, indicating "generally favorable reviews", based on 8 professional critics.